Panasonic GH5 sample photos | Camera Jabber

+In addition, you may like to take a look at some of the images that professional photographer and long-term GH4 user Ross Grieve sent our way a few weeks ago.

-Professional photographer and long-term GH4 user Ross Grieve is a Panasonic ambassador and consequently he managed to get his hands on a sample of the Panasonic GH5 and shot with it before its announcement on 4th January.
+Ross is a Panasonic ambassador and consequently he managed to get his hands on a sample of the Panasonic GH5 and shot with it before its announcement on 4th January.

-He’s kindly sent us a few of his Panasonic GH5 sample photos for this gallery.
-If you head over to our GH5 Flickr album you can browse and download full resolution samples of the images.
+If you head over to this GH5 Flickr album you can browse and download full resolution samples of his images.

 One of the most exciting aspects of the GH5 for still photographers is the way it builds upon Panasonic’s 4K Photo technology and debuts 6K Photo mode.